isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

         // Accounting parameters.
         "accounting": {
-          // This starts the list of accounting servers "servers": [
+          // This starts the list of accounting servers.
+          "servers": [
             {
               // These are parameters for the first (and only) accounting server